APNIC-net/rdap-ingressd/docs/building.md

 # Overview
-The following document contains information for building *rdap-ingressd* from both source and as a Docker container.
+The following document contains information for building *rdap-ingressd* both from source and as a Docker container.

 # Requirements
-The following requirements need to be available in order to build the project.
+The following requirements need to be met in order to build the project.

 - [Git](https://git-scm.com/)